 Reduce heat and simmer for 15-20 minutes.
 Stir in the cheese and adjust seasonings to taste.
 Serve immediately.

 My 6-year old nephew, Leik, was so excited to try it.
 He said that the smell filling the house had his stomach rumbling constantly.
 He did try it.
 I suddenly felt some tension build-up.
-Kids mostly don’t lie.
-And this kiddo is cheeky enough to say how he honestly feels about things.
+Kids mostly don’t lie, and this kiddo is cheeky enough to say how he honestly feels about things.
 My one-boy verdict?
 I got a thumbs-up sign plus a huge grin after!
 I didn’t catch that “thumbs-up” moment.
 It happened all too fast and he went back to playing.
-Oh well…

 Beef tripe, “callos” in Spanish is a traditional dish in Madrid.
 It has been served in taverns and family dining tables for centuries.
 I assure you will all enjoy today’s dish.
 A Spanish viand with a Filipino twist!